Tropical $F$-polynomials and General Presentations: Examples

 \subsection{Cluster-Finite Algebras}

 \begin{definition} We call an algebra {\em cluster-finite} if it has only finitely many indecomposable $\E$-rigid representations. \end{definition}

 A cluster-finite algebra may not be representation-finite.
 For example, the preprojective algebra of Dynkin type (other than $A_i$, $i<5$).
 We showed that the cluster fan of a cluster-finite algebra is complete (\cite[Proposition 6.1]{DF}).
 In particular, the cluster fan is the same as the generalized cluster fan. \begin{proposition} Suppose that $A$ is cluster-finite.
 Let $M$ be the direct sum of all $\E$-rigid representations.
-Then the dual fan $\F(M)$ is the cluster fan of $A$, and the edge quiver $\N_1(M)$ is the exchange quiver of $A$.
-Moreover, the signed dimension vectors of the real Schur representations attached to the arrows from/to a fixed vertex $L$ are the signed $c$-vectors dual to the cluster $\F_L(M)$. \end{proposition} \begin{proof} The claim about the dual fan is a direct consequence of Theorem \ref{T:Mcones} and the completeness of the cluster fan.
+Then the dual fan $\F(M)$ is the cluster fan of $A$, and the edge quiver $\N_1(M)$ is the exchange quiver of $A$. \end{proposition} \begin{proof} The claim about the dual fan is a direct consequence of Theorem \ref{T:Mcones} and the completeness of the cluster fan.
 So if $(\delta_-,\delta_+)$ is an exchange pair and $\delta_\pm \in \F_{L_\pm}(M)$, then there is an arrow between $L_-$ and $L_+$.
 We need to show that the arrow has the correct direction.
 By Proposition \ref{P:edgequiver} it suffices to show that $\delta^-(\dv L_0)< 0$ and $\delta^+(\dv L_0)> 0$ where $L_0=\dtb_0^\perp(M)$ for $\delta_0 \in \F_{\br{L_-L_+}}(M)$.
-Apply $\Hom(-,L_0)$ to the exchange triangle $d_+ \to d_0 \to d_- \to d_+[1]$ of Proposition \ref{P:+-}, and we get the exact sequence
+Apply $\Hom(-,L_0)$ to the exchange triangle $d_+ \to d_0 \to d_-^e \to d_+[1]$ of Proposition \ref{P:+-}, and we get the exact sequence